ro-afonso/fake-news-pt-eu/README.md

 All the fact-checks also had the source behind the statement being fact-checked, which varied from individuals like politicians or celebrities to social media as a whole.

 The Web Scrapers used to gather the data are also available, alongside many python notebooks with different classification models and techniques.

+## Best Machine Learning and Deep Learning models

 The best models for the English and European Portuguese approach were BERT (0.96 F1-score) with tokenized text data and XGBoost (0.957 F1-score) with pre-processed text (lemmatization and stopword removal), Sentiment Analysis, POS tagging and TF-IDF, respectively.

+The distilled version of the English BERT model is available [here](https://drive.google.com/file/d/1UNbhCPbJk_-mmc-nsf9Ag0a7UIIBaSnu/view?usp=sharing).

+The European Portuguese XGBoost model is available [here]().
+Since the AWS EC2 instance of the Free Tier used in the project only has 1 GB of RAM, this model couldn't be used.
+To solve this issue, another distilBERT model was trained, this time with the European Portuguese data, with an F1-score of 0.92.
+The model is available [here](https://drive.google.com/file/d/1mnFrT7LpFtNkxb1SoiuReGGTNmOUMnTJ/view?usp=sharing).

 ## Applications Development and Deployment